amouro/drupalden_iwakuni_2023/section-4.md

 <!--
-When we have an array composed by the Latin, Numbers, Hiragana, Katagana and Kanji.
-How do we sort them correctly?
+When we have an array composed of Latin letters, numbers, Hiragana, Katakana, and Kanji, how do we sort them correctly?

 <b>Next slide >>>>></b>
 -->